 This belt is designed to compete with Fenner's Eagle® XLD O-ring.
-We believe our V-Conform belt is much better, but it may have some of the same disadvantages.
-Will 4.07 peak amps at high speed be a problem?
+We believe our V-Conform belt (aka Ultra-Drive Belt) is much better because it delivers the claims that XLD O-ring fails to provide.
 See Eagle XLD O-ring Review.

 New V-Conform Reinforced O-ring belts